Xi’an Spiced Chicken with Fragrant Rice

 - Pour the heated rapeseed oil into a bowl with the blended ingredients.
-There will be some splatter, so do be careful and do it wearing an apron and at an arm’s length.
+Do be careful of oil splatter and wear an apron and keep at an arm’s length.

 - Allow to cool before tasting and adjusting the flavours accordingly with salt, sugar and rice vinegar.

 - Wash and remove the green tips of the chilli before roughly chopping them up.

 - Remove the seeds of the chilli to dial down the heat if you need.

 - Add all the ingredients into a blender.
 Blend and adjust the taste accordingly.

 - Toast all of the spices separately and lightly until they release their aromas.

 - Grind all the spices together.